machingclee/machingclee.github.io/static/media/221-prisma-kysely.fded1a67.md

 Now a new migration folder has been created for us to modify.

-Now we encounter the error that warns us the prisma-generated sql will fail:
+Next we encounter the error that warns us the prisma-generated `sql` will fail:

 ```text
 ⚠️ We found changes that cannot be executed: